mericgeren/contribution-portofolio-qpath-vr/README.md

 ## Disclaimer

->This repository does not contain any source code or documentation as the project in question is the intellectuonal property of Paranavision.
+>This repository does not contain any source code or documentation as the project in question is the intellectual property of Paranavision.
 This repository only exist as a record of my involvment in the project.

 ## Overview